Hammersmith Hospital: Origins

-World War I
+First World War

 In February 1916, during the First World War, the patients were moved to other establishments and the site was taken over by the War Office for use as the Military Orthopaedic Hospital, to care for wounded soldiers, largely thanks to the efforts of the noted surgeon Robert Jones.
 At that time the Joint War Committee awarded the hospital the sum of £1,000 to begin its work, soon followed in 1918 by a further grant of £10,000.
 The hospital was also supported by donations from the public.
 Part of the rehabilitation process involved putting the recovering patients to work in local shops, a policy which does not appear to have been entirely popular among the soldiers themselves.

 Inter-war era

 Later it was renamed the Special Surgical Hospital, and in 1919 became the Ministry of Pensions Hospital.
 In April 1925 demands by the Hammersmith Guardians for return of their property finally succeeded and the site became Hammersmith Hospital.
-By 1930, the infirmary could accommodate 300 patients.
+By 1930, the infirmary could accommodate 300 patients and was taken over by the London County Council.
+At the time of transfer to the London County Council the medical Superintendent was AD Morris (acting) MD MRCP RSC MRCS, the Steward was JW Deane and MIss E M Northover RRC (Royal Red Cross) was Matron.

-World War II
+Second World War

 During the Second World War the hospital amassed expertise on the effects of crush syndrome and kidney failure as a result of treating air raid victims.
 The hospital refectory was completely destroyed during one air raid.
 Roger Daltrey, the singer and actor, was born at the hospital in 1944.

 The hospital was home to the first medical linear accelerator in the world at the MRC's Radiotherapeutic Research Unit, where the first patient was treated in 1953.
 The Commonwealth Building, which included the postgraduate medical school, the Wellcome Library and some research departments, was opened by the Queen in May 1966.

 Modern era

 Until 1997 the hospital was the home of the Royal Postgraduate Medical School, which then became part of Imperial College.
 The Institute of Reproductive and Developmental Biology (IRDB) was established by Professor Lord Winston on the site in 2001.
 In October 2007 Imperial College Healthcare and Imperial College formed the first academic health science centre from resources that included the academic expertise of Hammersmith Hospital and St Mary's Hospital.
-In April 2024, Hammersmith Hospital had announced a pilot six-month trial intended to improve kidney transplant outcomes, by watching white blood cell types with donors.
+In April 2024, Hammersmith Hospital had announced a pilot six-month trial intended to improve kidney transplant outcomes, by matching white blood cell types with donors.